Project-Counter/cop5/source/appendices/h-list-of-internet-robots-crawlers-and-spiders.rst

 |clearpage|

-.. _appendix-i:
+.. _appendix-h:

-Appendix I: List of internet robots, crawlers and spiders
+Appendix H: List of internet robots, crawlers and spiders
 =========================================================

 Note: The main Code of Practice document takes precedence in the case of any conflicts between it and this appendix.